fransimo/fransimo_info/content/docs/art/It_is_in_all_of_us/first-part/talking_with_the_trees/references/_index.en.md

 >
 > *(translated paraphrase from the Spanish source)* The Pale One is a being who incarnates cyclically.
 He comes… It is expected that he will return soon, and he may already be alive.
 That is good.

-Like Dhyani Ywahoo, one could cite Hindu sages of many traditions.
+Hindu sages from many traditions could be cited as Dhyani Ywahoo.

-We do not travel to India or to the Americas; we travel inward, we travel here.
-Max Dashu reminds us that many women at the beginning of humanity became persecuted witches…
+We do not travel to India or America, we travel inward, into the past.
+A magical, feminine European past connected to nature.
+A past that we lost forever in Constantinople with the conversion of the empire to Christianity, when the Sibyls of Delphi ceased to be the oracle of the ancient world.
+When the priestesses who had guided the world since the beginning of humanity became persecuted witches.

-Some more quotations:
+A few more quotes:

 > But trees warp time, or rather create a variety of times: here dense and abrupt, there calm and sinuous—never plodding, mechanical, inescapably monotonous. … it is almost like leaving land to go into water, another medium, another dimension.